charisgao/STAT-4830-Optimizing-Attention-Project/docs/report.md

 ## Future Steps

-TODO

 - **Different Dataset**: Use the original GPT2 model to generate training data to use so that the training data is similar to the original dataset used to train the GPT2 model.
 This would address some of the concerns of using a different dataset to train our attention optimizations than the proprietary dataset used to train GPT2.
 - **Fine-Tune Hyperparameters:** Adjust learning rates and sequence lengths and tune hyperparameters more to improve stability and convergence.
 - **Baseline Models**: Evaluate other baseline models besides GPT2.
 - **Loss Functions**: Try other loss functions besides KL divergence and next token prediction to include other modifications to see if output text is more coherent.
 We could also experiment more with regularization, early stopping, and other methods.
+- **Custom Masks Tuning**: Try to test and tune with different attention masks.
+Provided the results above, we can look at which tokens seemed important and which did not, and we should expect to see masks including only the important ones are still mostly coherent.
 - **Larger Context Windows**: Train with more compute and larger context windows.
 - **Attention Restructuring**: Fix incoherent context later in the sentence generation.

 ### What You've Learned So Far

 - **Simple models work**: Out of our three implementations for attention optimizations, the simplest method of using linear combinations of attention masks had the best performance and was most similar to the original output.
 This is most likely due to the fact that the linear combination attention masks changed the GPT2 model the least so the model retained more information from its original training.
 - **Adaptive optimization methods**: We learned more about how different adaptive optimization methods change the performance of the final model.
 We tried different optimizers when determining the optimal parameters in the attention layers.
-We ended up utilizing the AdamW optimizer for our final implementation because it decouples the weight decay from the adaptive udpate mechanism.
+We ended up utilizing the AdamW optimizer for our final implementation because it decouples the weight decay from the adaptive update mechanism.
 - **Learning rate schedulers**: We learned how learning rate schedulers can help training models when the parameters get stuck in a local minimum during training.
 When the training the Performer implementation, we initially hit a noise floor and the scheduler helped get past this.
 We settled on using the CosineAnnealing scheduler.
 - **Attention Optimizations**: Experimenting with different attention optimizers gave us better insight into how transformers work and latest research into how people are optimizing attention layers to improve memory and time efficiency during training.
 - **Attention Substitution**: Swapping out the standard self-attention module is straightforward if we mirror the input-output shapes and track weights carefully.
 However, fine tuning and training were harder than expected, especially with runtime/compute issues.